MalinYamato/machine_learning_on_bigdata/README.md

-# Machine Learning Solution on BigData is a fork and based on BigData Solution written in Python based on Hadoop and Spark.
+# Machine Learning on BigData is based (a fork) on BigData Solution written in Python based on Hadoop and Spark.
 ### Scale your data management by distributing workload and storage on Hadoop and Spark Clusters, explore and transform your data in Jupyter Notebook.

+This is a layer on top of Martin Karlons work thats add machine learning, data mining, ai and mathematical staticstic capabilites to his framework.
+Malin Yamato yamato@malin.jp

 <!--
 *** Written by Martin Karlsson